peidacai/espresso-math.github.io/_posts/2016-10-25-General-Assembly-Project05_post.md

 comments: true
 category: articles
 mathjax: false
-quote: “Great leaders don't set out to be leaders...
+quote: Great leaders don't set out to be leaders...
 They set out to make a difference.
-It's never about the role, always about the goal."
+It's never about the role, always about the goal.
 ---

 ![titanic]({{site-url}}/images/titanic-image.png)